nathanbuckley-zz/HTMLEmailTestCLT/README.md

 'Yandex'<br>
 'Zoho'<br>

->Check here for future added services:   >https://github.com/andris9/nodemailer-wellknown#supported-services
+Check here for future added services:   https://github.com/andris9/nodemailer-wellknown#supported-services

-For examples sakes Gmail is added to the config file by default.
+Gmail is added to the config file by default due to popularity.

 Add the details of the mail box's you wish to send to in to config file.